Certified Test Manager (CTM)

 - Development managers and development leads who wish to move to a test management or lead position

-- Auditors, Inspectors, and others who must evaluate the work product of the testing process
+- Auditors, inspectors, and others who must evaluate the work product of the testing process

 - A CTM candidate who has been awarded the Certified Software Test Professional (CSTP) designation may receive a credit for THREE days as elective training towards the CTM certification.